yueyoum/make-proxy/README.md

 with the great erlang, the project has the following features:

-*   support socks4,socks5,http proxy. (https not supported yet, but in progress)
+*   support http, https, socks4, socks5,http proxy.
 *   Robustness. never down.
 *   Scalable. handle thousands requests at the same time easily.
 *   Fast.